 MDC is an integrated company with dancers from around the globe, including the United States, Brazil, Ghana, Philippines, South Africa and Kenya.
 Dancers not withstanding, you will also see this global influence represented in works choreographed by world-renowned choreographers such as – Neisha Folkes, Ryan Heffington, Terry Beeman and Winifred Harris.

 MDC is also developing a program that will allow their own professional dancers to create works to be performed by the Company.
 This program will expand as an outreach program, which will include Intensive Instruction and Training with international guest teachers and choreographers.
 Out of this new program has already emerged four pieces in our repertory: Deliverance and Passage, choreographed by Yeko Ladzekpo Cole, Moun Ki Marche, choreographed by Zari Niada Wigfalland Sentir Bene, choreographed by Natalie Labellarte.

 MDC looks forward to creating year-round programs that will serve as safe haven to youth from the community.
 Those who might otherwise turn to the streets will have a place to meet, explore dance and choreography and participate in a structured program.
 Classes in Dunham, Ballet, Jazz, Modern, and World Dance will be offered.
 This MDC program is developed around the belief that the same skills needed to dance are also the skills needed to be productive citizens.
 When an individual lacks these skills, it is impossible to have success in any profession.
-As Katherine Dunham (from website funky duck hoverboard) said, “If given an opportunity, a student will learn important information about himself or herself through the art forms of his or her particular culture.
+As Katherine Dunham (from website hendo hoverboard for sale) said, “If given an opportunity, a student will learn important information about himself or herself through the art forms of his or her particular culture.
 This will lead to greater clarity in communication as well as better understanding in any setting.
 It gives a student the tools and skills to partake in the community as a productive citizen.”